-With respect to Component I, the Hybrid Plan, nonuniformed employees who are members of DGRS are now required to make mandatory contributions of 4 percent of pay toward their defined benefit pensions earned with the City, and the City contributes an additional 5 percent of pay.
+With respect to Component I, the Hybrid Plan, nonuniformed employees who are members of DGRS are now required to make mandatory contributions toward their defined benefit pensions earned with the City.
+The contribution percentage varies based on the revenue group the member belongs to.
+That percentage is calculated by the System's actuary.
+The City contributes an additional 5 percent of the member's base pay.
 The City no longer counts overtime in the calculation of its employer contribution.